👋🏼 I'm Zihan Liang, an undergraduate researcher at Emory working on reliable machine learning under uncertainty.

 Driving meaningful engagement and cross-cultural exchange through large-scale events and organizational leadership.

-Multimodal Learning under Missingness: designing models that adapt to missing-not-at-random (MNAR) data patterns in clinical, recommendation, and multimodal settings.
+Multimodal Learning under Missingness: developing models that explicitly account for missing-not-at-random (MNAR) patterns and treat missingness as informative signals in clinical, recommendation, and multimodal settings.

-Applied NLP: creating transformer-based architectures for sentiment analysis, clinical text understanding, and health event detection under noisy and imbalanced data.
+Applied NLP under Noise and Imbalance: building transformer-based systems for clinical text understanding, sentiment analysis, and health event detection in noisy and imbalanced environments.